Business areas & distribution rules

 TV for the military (TVF) is licensed through Copydan Verdens TV for exploitations of TV content in the Danish military.

-Rights revenue from TV for the military (TVF) is collected in accordance with the provisions of the Danish Copyright Act on extended collective licence (section 35) and distributed to all right holders regardless of membership.
+Rights revenue from TV for the military is collected in accordance with the provisions of the Danish Copyright Act on extended collective licence (section 35) and distributed to all right holders regardless of membership.

-Rights do not have to be claimed directly, as revenue from TV for the military (TVF) is distributed on the existing basis for rights in respect of retransmission on channels for which information is registered about both Danish and foreign productions.
+Rights do not have to be claimed directly, as revenue from TV for the military is distributed on the existing basis for rights in respect of retransmission on channels for which information is registered about both Danish and foreign productions.

 TV for the seafarers